shorepine/tulipcc/tulip_flashing.md

 # Compiling and flashing Tulip CC

-Tulip's firmware is based on Micropython.
-You'll find our platform independent code in `extmod/tulip` and our platform specific code in `ports/esp32s3` and `ports/macos`.

-Tulip CC on ESP32S3 should build on all platforms, although I've only tested macOS so far.
+[Tulip CC](README.md) should build on all platforms, although I've only tested macOS so far.
 Please let me know if you have any trouble!

 ## macOS build and flash